mui/mui-x/docs/data/introduction/licensing/licensing.md

 ### Premium plan <span class="plan-premium"></span>

-The Premium version of MUI X covers the most advanced features of the Data Grid, such as row grouping, Excel export, and aggregation, as well as the other advanced components, in addition to everything that's included in the Pro plan.
+MUI X Premium unlocks the most advanced features of the Data Grid, including row grouping and Excel exporting, on top of everything else offered in the Pro plan.

 The Premium version is available under a commercial license—visit [the Pricing page](https://mui.com/r/x-get-license/) for details.
-The features exclusive to it are marked with the <span class="plan-premium"></span> icon throughout the documentation.
+Exclusive features are marked with the <span class="plan-premium"></span> icon throughout the documentation.

 These are the Premium npm packages: